theonlyrealALEX/BiteScan/README.md

 ## Technology
 The App will be written in Flutter.
 For the bite recognition I will use a standart image recognition model.
 ## Long Term Business Plan
-- Tick vs. Mosquito Bites Model -> Proof of Concept
+- Tick vs. Mosquito Bites Model -> Proof of Concept, MVP
 - Expansion to other Insects and Bite Types
 - Expansion to other Dermatological Issues